 After reviewing the best weather radios on the market, our number one recommendation is the Midland WR400.
 The WR400 not only works as a weather alert radio but also doubles as an alarm clock with AM/FM radio.
 The WR400 is Public Alert certified, which means it meets specific technical standards developed by the Consumer Electronics Association in conjunction with the National Weather Service.
 Weather radios that display the Public Alert logo include the features listed below.

 SAME stands for Specific Area Message Encoding.
 It was introduced to allow weather radios to sound alerts only for your local county or the area you choose to monitor.
-Early weather radios did not have this feature and alerted to every watch or warning for the weather radio station’s broadcast area.
+Early weather radios did not have this feature and alerted to every watch or warning (hurricane, tornado, flooding, etc.) for the weather radio station’s broadcast area.
 SAME technology minimizes the risk of any “false alarms” from events that are a few counties away from where you live.

 Public Alert certified radios must be able to operate with a battery backup power supply.
 A receiver with backup batteries allows you to continue to receive alerts if the power is out, which can often occur during storms.